Neutrino oscillations and PMNS matrix in gauge-Higgs unification: Summary

 \section{Summary}

-In the GUT inspired gauge-Higgs unification the mixing of neutrino mass eigenstates in the $W$ couplings arises from the Majorana mass matrix $M$.
+In the GUT-inspired gauge-Higgs unification the mixing of neutrino mass eigenstates in the $W$ couplings arises from the Majorana mass matrix $M$.
 Tiny neutrino masses are explained by the inverse seesaw mechanism.
 Three neutrino masses $\{ m_{\nu_1}, m_{\nu_2}, m_{\nu_3} \}$ are determined by

 Neutrino masses $\{ m_{\nu_j} \}$ are eigenvalues of the matrix $FM$.
 With the use of eigenvectors $\vec w_j$ the Majorana mass matrix $M$ can be expressed as (\ref{MajoranaMass1}), or as

 The relation (\ref{GHseesaw1}) represents a gauge-Higgs seesaw mechanism for general $M$.